Small Astronomy Satellite 2

-The Small Astronomy Satellite 2, also known also as SAS-2, SAS B or Explorer 48, was a NASA gamma ray telescope.
+The Small Astronomy Satellite 2, also known as SAS-2, SAS B or Explorer 48, was a NASA gamma ray telescope.
 It was launched on 15 November 1972 into the low Earth orbit with a periapsis of 443 km and an apoapsis of 632 km.
 It completed its observations on 8 June 1973.

 Mission

 SAS 2 was the second in the series of small spacecraft designed to extend the astronomical studies in the X-ray, gamma-ray, ultraviolet, visible, and infrared regions.
 The primary objective of the SAS-B was to measure the spatial and energy distribution of primary galactic and extragalactic gamma radiation with energies between 20 and 300 MeV.
 The instrumentation consisted principally of a guard scintillation detector, an upper and a lower spark chamber, and a charged particle telescope.

 Launch

 The spacecraft was launched on 15 November 1972 into an initial orbit of about 632 km of apogee, 443 km of perigee, 1.90° of orbital inclination, with an orbital period of 95.40 minutes. from the San Marco platform off the coast of Kenya, Africa, into a nearly equatorial orbit.
 The orbiting spacecraft was in the shape of a cylinder approximately 59 cm in diameter and 135 cm in length.
 Four solar paddles were used to recharge a 6 amp-h, eight-cell, nickel–cadmium battery and provide power to the spacecraft and telescope experiment.
 The spacecraft was spin stabilized by an internal wheel, and a magnetically torqued commandable control system was used to point the spin axis of the spacecraft to any point of the sky within approximately 1°.
 The experiment axis lay along this axis allowing the telescope to look at any selected region of the sky with its ± 30° acceptance aperture.
 The nominal spin rate was 1/12 rpm.
 Data were taken at 1000 bps and could be recorded on an onboard tape recorder and simultaneously transmitted in real time.
 The recorded data were transmitted once per orbit.
 This required approximately 5 minutes.